mihrilp/Cryptocurrency-Price-Notifications/README.md

 WEBHOOK_URL_KEY = your ifttt url key
 ```

-And for use api you need sign up at [pro.coinmarketcap.com.](https://pro.coinmarketcap.com/)
+For use api you need sign up at [pro.coinmarketcap.com.](https://pro.coinmarketcap.com/)
 ```
 API_KEY = your api key
 ```